-Kindler's newest body of work is titled "Desire".
+Kindler's presented the body of work titled "Desire" in 2016.
 Is there a connection to the various things we desire?
 She presents this question in these works focusing on objects of desire as well as the idea of desirability in her large scale mixed media wall works.

 What makes someone desirable is explored through implications of sexuality, beauty, strength, power and vulnerability.
 What drives our response to "objects of desire" take on much different measures of value, excellence, usability, quality, uniqueness or creativity.
 Playing with these ideas, Kindler brings together a body of work that is both powerful and intriguing.